Crested eagle: Distribution and habitat

 It is sparsely distributed throughout its extensive range from northern Guatemala through Belize, Honduras, Nicaragua, Costa Rica, Panama, the subtropical Andes of Colombia, northeastern Venezuela, Guyana, Suriname, French Guiana, Brazil (where it has suffered greatly from habitat destruction, being now found practically only in the Amazonian basin), and east Andean Ecuador, southeastern Peru, Paraguay and eastern Bolivia to north Argentina.

 The crested eagle lives in humid lowland forests, mostly comprised by old growth tropical rainforests.
 They can also range in gallery strips and forest ravines.
 Over most of the range, sightings of the species are from sea level to 600 m.
 However, in the Andean countries, they appear to be local residents in foothill forests up to 1000 m elevation or even 1600 m.
-They may show some prediliction to be near water, including coasts or rivers.
+They may show some predilection to be near water, including coasts or rivers.

 Ecology

 The crested eagle seems to be a still-hunter, as it has been observed perched for long periods of time while visual scanning the forest around them.
 The crested eagle may avoid direct competition with the harpy eagle by taking generally smaller prey.
 However, the crested eagle is certainly a powerful avian predator in its own right and most studies have indicated they are primarily a predator of small mammals.
 Often reflected in the diet are small monkeys, such as capuchin monkeys, tamarins, and woolly monkeys.
 Data from the Atlantic Forest of Brazil indicates that small-to-mid-sized monkeys appear to be focused on, either adults of small monkeys like squirrel monkeys and tamarins or small and young specimens of larger species like white-faced sakis and red-faced spider monkeys, with the monkeys attacked estimated to usually weigh from 0.3 to 3 kg.
 Other mammalian prey may include numerous arboreal rodents as well as opossums, sloths and kinkajous.
 Further studies indicate that the crested eagle is specialized to hunt the small to mid-sized monkeys relative to other forest raptors but that the crested eagle preferred to attack the young of even smaller monkey species such as tamarins.
 In Tikal, the primary prey appeared to be opossums, from tiny mouse opossums to mid-sized Didelphis species, and the largely nocturnally-active prey of crested eagles indicated a deeply searching hunting technique, which overlapped with the black hawk-eagle in the region but not with the region's ornate hawk-eagle, which, in spite of its smaller size, tended to take larger prey and be more opportunistic as well as having a stronger predilection for bird-hunting.
 Findings of primary prey in the Brazilian Amazon rainforest were almost the same with a preference for small opossums and nocturnal animals (at about 70% of the diet) with about 69% of the diet being mammalian, followed by reptiles and birds.